Arbor Day 2022: When, where and how to celebrate

 National Arbor Days make perfect sense, since climatical conditions strongly vary from country to country.

-But wouldn’t it be awesome to have one massive global Arbor Day in addition to all the National Arbor Days?
+But wouldn’t it be awesome to have one massive global day in addition to all the National Arbor Days?
 After all, this is about celebrating trees and reforesting our planet – and mother nature knows no boundaries, does she?

-Despite being a Germany company, we’d vouch for the US National Arbor Day to become the global Arbor Day.
+Despite being a German company, we’d vouch for the US National Arbor Day to become the global Tree Day.
 After all, it is the best-recorded Arbor Day.
 (But no, it’s not the oldest – more on that in our Arbor Day Fun Facts below.)

 Arbor Day History